Overcoming Infidelity, Building Trust, and More

 Overcoming infidelity is not easy, but it’s a process that can be completed when both partners are willing to put in the work, and when you have someone to help you along the way.

 If you and your partner need to recover from infidelity, call us today at (516) 732-0273.
-Dr. Marc Shulman and Dr. Atara Wertentheil are Long Island psychologists with offices in Garden City and Rockville Centre that provides marriage counseling solutions to couples that are struggling.
+Led by Dr. Marc Shulman we are a team of Long Island psychologists with offices in Garden City, Roslyn Heights, and Rockville Centre that provides marriage counseling solutions to couples that are struggling.

 We are available to meet with local couples and begin working towards building a marriage and improving your relationship.